 After holding the position for quite a number of years consecutively, the United States has been dethroned from the top by Mexico.
 This could be because of the larger number of US citizens that are trying to get in shape.
 Mexico now has an obesity rate of 32.8% and one can’t blame the population as such considering that the nation has among the best cuisines in the world.

 Even after being knocked off from the first position, the United States did not drop far.
 They come a close second with a 31.8% obesity rate.
 Well, they did turn eating food into a competition and also have a great number of fast food joints so you can say that they have deservedly earned their spot in this top 10 list.

 3. New Zealand

 Coming in at a shocking number three is New Zealand.
 The reason as to why this is shocking is because, as much as the country has been said to have a 26.5% obese population, it is very difficult to see an overweight person in New Zealand.
 Nevertheless, they have landed their spot and so they shall have it.

-Being home to some of the best sea food and wines, Chile position does not raise many eyebrows.
+Being home to some of the best sea food and wines, Chile’s position does not raise many eyebrows.
 They have a 25.1% obesity rate and as much as that is staggering, it is understandable.
-After all it is very hard to keep your hands away from all that good food.
+After all it is very hard to keep your hands away from all those good food.

 Mentioning Australia does not elicit any thoughts of an overweight population.
 Instead, what comes to mind are the sunny beaches and the sun that the country has to offer.
 However, they do close out the top five with close to a quarter (24.6%) of their population being overweight.
 As much as the government has been trying to control the situation, nothing so far seems to be working.

 Canada has now added to 3 the number of North American nations that are overweight.
-It has also been added to the list of countries that have fast food joints everywhere you turn and as such it should not be a surprise that in Canada’s 24.2% is overweight and alarmingly, in some areas the percentage is even higher.
+It has also been added to the list of countries that have fast food joints everywhere you turn and as such it should not be a surprise that in Canada, 24.2% is overweight and alarmingly, the percentage is even higher in some areas.